Dinner with Daughters

 She felt Quinn stop breathing for a moment and glanced up to find her girlfriend looking downright horrified.
 She tried and failed to stifle a giggle.

 "Do you see what I mean?
-You and I are officially in the same situation as a boyfriend would be," she explained, and the blonde nodded, still looking ghostly pale and not quite into the conversation anymore.
+You and I are officially in the same situation as a boyfriend would be," she explained, and Quinn nodded, still looking ghostly pale and not quite into the conversation anymore.
 "Sweetheart?"

 Quinn jerked beneath her and met her gaze sharply, and Rachel smiled, pleased with herself.

-"I think I just found my pet name," she said happily, pulling the blonde's arms tighter around herself.
+"I think I just found my pet name," she said happily, pulling Quinn's arms tighter around herself.

 She felt her chuckle.
 "You've been waiting to try that since I got here, haven't you?"